Overengined/MYASM/instruction-set.md

 It is considered good practice to leave a blank line between the `disk size` instruction and the actual program.

 ## instruction set
-##### note
+##### note :
-all MYASM instructions begin with 100. meaning that all data cells that contain a data block **beginning** with 100 are instructions.
-Bear in mind that 100 alone will be a value.
+all MYASM instructions are keywords that live alone in their cell. no other content should ever be present with a keyword inside of a cell.

 ### Flag `FLAG <name>` (0)
 Probably one of the most important instruction in myasm : it allows you to create a flag at the location of the instruction.
 See it as some kind of exit portal that works hand in hand with it's brother `Goto`